Illinois Inmate Search

 Process of Sending Mail to an Inmate

-1. Address the Envelope: Mail should be addressed in the following format:
+All mail should be properly addressed using the following format:

 [Inmate's Full Name]